-To guard the safety and well-being of over 100 attendees, we had to cancel the Gala at Stanford and postpone it to Fall 2020.
+To guard the safety and well-being of over 100 attendees, we had to cancel the ASEF Gala Confrence at Stanford and postpone it to Fall 2020.

-Health circumstances unfortunately do not allow us to have a wonderful event with special guests Slovenian American astronaut Sunita Williams, Slovenia's Top Chef Tomaž Kavčič, and rising music artists.
+Health circumstances unfortunately do not allow us to have a wonderful event with students, scientists and special guests Slovenian American astronaut Sunita Williams, Slovenia's Top Chef Tomaž Kavčič, and rising music student artists.

 On March 5, 2020, Stanford issued a statement that no one traveling from Italy, Iran, China, South Korea, or any country with a CDC level 3 travel health restriction is allowed on campus unless they complete a 14-day self-isolation immediately upon arrival in the US.
 Stanford and the County of Santa Clara also changed their rules on the number of people who can be present at specific types of events, and we are over that limit.
 A number of attendees from Slovenia have traveled through Italy, including our chef Tomaz Kavčič and his team from Castle Zemono.